Strategic Innovation

 Development and implementation of efficient innovations with the 5C process

-venture.idea's specially developed 5C process leads step by step through the development of strategically relevant "efficient innovations" in established companies.
-This end-to-end process extends from goal setting to the development and validation of new options for the future to the widespread implementation of selected innovations in the company.
-The entire field of tension between the external environment and the internal corporate world is always considered.
-Due to the clearly defined steps, the process is suitable both for external implementation and for co-creation with an internal project or innovation team.
+venture.idea's proprietary 5C process guides established companies step by step through the development of strategically relevant „efficient innovations.”
+This end-to-end process extends from defining objectives to developing and validating new future options, and finally to the comprehensive implementation of selected innovations within the company.
+The entire spectrum of the external environment and the internal corporate world is always considered.
+The clearly defined steps make the process suitable both for external execution and for co-creation with an internal project or innovation team.
 In addition, it can also serve as a basis for revising the company's own innovation processes and adapting them to the new requirements.

 Source: Sauberschwarz & Weiss, Das Comeback der Konzerne, Vahlen 2018

-"Together with venture.idea, we were able to successfully identify new strategic business opportunities and bring them to fruition in just one year."
+“Together with venture.idea, we were able to successfully identify new strategic business opportunities and bring them to implementation within just one year.”

 Daniel Sobhani, CEO, Freeletics